Parametric Bootstrap for Fixed Edge-Probability Network Models: Numerical Experiment

 \subsection{Real Data Application}

-To provide an easily interpretable result, we first implement the bootstrap procedure on a relatively small network, Zach’s karate club \cite{zachary1977information} (Figure~\ref{fig:karate}), with $|V|=34$ and $|E|=78$.
-The dataset is a single social network graph of individuals who swore allegiance to one of two karate club members after a political rift.
-A conflict between Mr. Hi (Instructor) and John A (Administrator) creates a split in the karate club.
-The nodes represent individual karate practitioners, and the edges represent interactions between these members outside of karate.
-For global structural statistics, we consider the transitivity ratio, triangle density, and assortativity coefficient.
-For local statistics, we consider the betweenness score, which is the number of shortest paths passing through each vertex.
-We estimate $P$ assuming DCSBM with the known community labels.
+We first apply the bootstrap procedure to a relatively small network, Zachary's karate club network \cite{zachary1977information}, shown in Figure~\ref{fig:karate}.
+The network has \(|V|=34\) nodes and \(|E|=78\) edges.
+The data consist of a single social network of individuals who later split into two factions after a political conflict within the karate club.
+The conflict arose between Mr. Hi, the instructor, and John A., the administrator.
+The nodes represent individual karate club members, and the edges represent interactions between members outside the club.

-There are, in total, three global statistics and 34 local statistics.
-We construct 37 simultaneous bias-corrected confidence intervals \eqref{eq:CI_mu_corrected_asym}, with Bonferroni's correction.
-The confidence intervals for global statistics are given in Table~\ref{tab:karate_CI_global_DCSBM}.
-If we believe this network is sampled from a DCSBM, we have at least 95\% confidence that the assortativity coefficient falls lower than the population mean.
-This deviance is expected from Figure~\ref{fig:karate}, where the network shows a star-like characteristic structure that indicates disassortativity by degree---here in Zach's karate club, the two most influential people don't interact with each other.
-This deviance can be viewed as empirical evidence that the DCSBM model does not capture this disassortativity structure well.

-Table~\ref{tab:karate_CI_local_DCSBM} shows all betweenness scores that fall outside of the confidence intervals.
-It is not surprising to see Mr. Hi with a higher-than-expected betweenness score.
-Member 20 also has a betweenness score much higher than expected.
-As a node with a relatively low degree, it corresponds to one of the few members interacting with Mr. Hi and John A. On the other hand, member 33 can be easily bypassed as he stands next to John A.
+Our goal is to illustrate how the proposed bootstrap procedure can be used to construct confidence intervals for expected network statistics and to assess whether observed network features are typical under the DCSBM.
+We estimate \(P\) under a DCSBM using the known community labels.
+For global structural statistics, we consider the transitivity ratio, triangle density, and degree assortativity coefficient.
+For local statistics, we consider vertex betweenness, defined as the number of shortest paths passing through each vertex.